-5.6.17 In the context of the above, five residential sites have been identified as being suitable for allocation in Newmarket to meet the distribution needs set out in the Single Issue Review.
+5.6.17 In the context of the above, five residential sites and two mixed use sites have been identified as being suitable for allocation in Newmarket to meet the distribution needs set out in the Single Issue Review.
 An additional site for mixed use has also been identified, with housing numbers to be confirmed through a development brief at a later date.